-Adjusting the Stage 3 Starting Temperature
+5 Adjusting the Stage 3 Starting Temperature

 The Stage 3 starting temperature is the temperature at which the Stage 3 fans start running (see the diagram above).
-The hysteresis is fixed at 1.5°F and determines when the fans return to a stop.
-When this value is adjusted. all the starting values for consecutive stages are adjusted by the same amount.
-The difference between the starting temperature and the Stage 2 starting temperature can go from 0.5°F to 20.0°F (0.3°C to 11.1°C).
+The hysteresis is fixed at 1.5° F and determines when the fans return to a stop.
+The difference between the starting temperature and the Stage 2 starting temperature + bandwidth can go from 0.5° F to 20.0° F (0.3° C to 11.1° C).

 - Set the selection knob to STAGE 3 START TEMP.
-The current starting temperature flashes on the display. - Use the adjustment knob to adjust the temperature to the desired value
+The current Stage 3 starting temperature is displayed, alternating with the letters "ST3". - Use the adjustment knob to adjust the temperature to the desired value.